 Heliodoros the Periegete, Heliodoros Periegetes, also known as Heliodorus of Athens (Greek Ηλιόδωρος, Heliodoros, Gift of the Sun), a 2nd century BC Athenian author, thought to have written fifteen books on the Athens Acropolis around 150 BC.
 His works, now lost, were used as a source by several ancient authors, including Pliny the Elder and possibly Plutarch.

 4. The statue of Athena Nike is usually described by modern writers as being made of wood.
-However, Ira S. Mark (see note 6 below) has made the plausible suggestion, based on more recent evidence, that it may have been marble.
+However, Ira S. Mark (see note 6 below) has made the plausible argument, based on more recent evidence, that it may have been marble.
 The prevailing idea that it was of wood is based on the strict interpretation of Pausanias' use of the word xoanon (ξόανον; plural, ξόανα, xoana; from the verb ξέειν, xeein, to carve or scrape) to mean a wooden image.
 The word is thought to have been originally used for primitive statues of wood, but later also for cult images in general, and Pausanias used it to mean cult statues, often without describing them or specifying the materials from which they were made.

 5. The death of Aegeus

-Pausanias, Description of Greece, Book I, chapter 22, 4-5.
+Pausanias, Description of Greece, Book 1, chapter 22, sections 4-5.
 At Perseus Digital Library.

 Some scholars have challenged the idea that Aegeus threw himself from the bastion of Athena Nike, claiming this to be an incorrect translation of Pausanias' words.
 They claim he jumped into the sea.

 "On the right hand of the Propylaia there is a temple of Victory without wings; from hence there is a prospect of the sea; and they report that Aegeus hurling himself into this sea, perished."